jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 2. Gracefully handle cache partitions that do not have storage allocated
 3. Improve testability by provide a mock version of the `PlatformCachePartitionProxy` class that's used during test execution

-At this point, this is effectively the same cache management system used internally by [Nebula Logger](https://github.com/jongpie/NebulaLogger/blob/v4.9.9/nebula-logger/core/main/configuration/classes/LoggerCache.cls), which as already provided some great improvements in several orgs.
+At this point, this is effectively the same cache management system used internally by [Nebula Logger](https://github.com/jongpie/NebulaLogger/blob/v4.9.9/nebula-logger/core/main/configuration/classes/LoggerCache.cls), which has already provided some great improvements in several orgs.
 But if we want to build a standalone caching system, we can add several additional features to make it a highly scalable & configurable.

 ## 5. Scope-Creep Part 1: Declaratively Controlling Cache Runtime Behavior, Using `CacheConfiguration__mdt` Custom Metadata Type